Ḹ: Bengali Ḹ

-Bengali Script Using Languages
+Bengali-script languages

 The Bengali script is used to write several languages of eastern India, notably the Bengali language and Assamese.
-In most languages, ৡ is pronounced as /bn/.
 Like all Indic scripts, Bengali vowels come in two forms: an independent vowel form for syllables that begin with a vowel sound, and a vowel sign attached to base consonant to override the inherent /ɔ/ vowel.

 Gujarati Ḹ

 Gujarati independent Ḹ and Ḹ vowel sign.